 There was a cannon foundry within the fort and this huge cannon also been manufactured in this cannon foundry during the time of Maharaja Sawai Jai Singh II.
 Even today, you can see the chambers where all this manufacturing process have been done.
 For making bore in cast barrel 4 pair of oxen were used to rotate a gear system.
 You can also see the place where meting of metal used to be done.

-There is a small museum in the fort which display various artefacts, dresses and amours like swords, shields, guns and a 50 kg cannon ball.
+There is a small museum inside Jaigarh fort which display various artifacts, dresses and amours like swords, shields, guns and a 50 kg cannon ball.
 There is also a gallery of old photographs showing the royal life style of Maharaja Sawai Bhawani Singh and Major General Man Singh II .
 You can also see some photograph of their army life because they both served in Indian Army .

-Apart from all these engineering and historical fact this is great location from where you can see the best view of surroundings.
+Apart from engineering and historical facts of Jaigarh Fort, it has great location too, from here you can see the best view of surroundings.
 You can see Aravali range spread in several miles, top view of the Amer Fort and Maotha Lake.

 How to reach Jaigarh Fort